omarrabdelkader/theworldofnodejs/README.md

 ### What happens with `on` method?

+All objects that emit events are instances of the EventEmitter class.
+These objects expose an eventEmitter.on() function that allows one or more functions to be attached to named events emitted by the object.
+Typically, event names are camel-cased strings but any valid JavaScript property key can be used.

-When an EventEmitter emits an event, all attached functions for that event are synchronously called.
+When the EventEmitter object emits an event, all of the functions attached to that specific event are called synchronously.
+Any values returned by the called listeners are ignored and discarded.

 <p align="center">
   <img src="https://i.ibb.co/hBnKRkv/Screenshot-2023-03-16-222108.png" alt="on Method">